andersmmg/godot-radial-menu-control/README.md

 Setup
 -----

-There are three alternative ways to set up your radial menu:
+There are two ways to set up your radial menu:

    1. Activate the RadialMenu *plugin* in your project settings and then add a radial menu to your scene tree using the new RadialMenu node that should become available with plugin activation.